 The day honors programmers around the world.
-There’s hardly a person in the civilized world who doesn’t benefit from the tools of the programmer.
-Whether we look toward transportation or medicine, finance or education, programming influences all them.
+There is hardly a person in the civilized world who does not benefit from the tools of the programmer.
+Whether we look toward transportation or medicine, finance or education, programming influences all of them.
 Nearly every major business requires programmers to maintain their infrastructure from an IT standpoint.
 Telecommunications continues advancing thanks to programmers.
 The automobile industry relies on programmers for the latest brands to roll off the assembly lines.
 Security, society, and entertainment look to programmers for the latest in protection, design, and innovation.

 DAY OF THE PROGRAMMER HISTORY

-In 2002, Russian programmers Valentin Balt and Michael Cherviakov of Parallel Technologies gathered signatures in the hope the Russian government would declare Day of the Programmers.
-It wasn’t until 2009 that the Ministry of Mass Media and Communications of Russia announced the official holiday.
-President Dmitry Medvedev of Russia signed the bill in honor of computer programmers on September 11, 2009.
+In 2002, Russian programmers Valentin Balt and Michael Cherviakov of Parallel Technologies gathered signatures hoping the Russian government would declare Day of the Programmers.
+However, it wasn’t until 2009 that the Ministry of Mass Media and Communications of Russia announced the official holiday.
+Finally, President Dmitry Medvedev of Russia signed the bill in honor of computer programmers on September 11, 2009.